devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 ## Terraform
 Terraform template is located at `terraform/azure`.
 It creates VM Scale Set based on Packer prepared imagestored in Managed disks
-VSTS uses Azure Storage backend to store state file.
+Azure DevOps uses Azure Storage backend to store state file.
 Storrge account and Container should be created before staring the build.
 (Defaults are in backend.tfvars)

 ## Prerequisites:

-Configure custom VSTS agent with required tools as described in “How to create a custom VSTS agent on Azure ACI with Terraform : https://open.microsoft.com/2018/05/22/how-to-create-vsts-agent-azure-aci-terraform/
+Use ubuntu 16.x as Azure DevOps Built-in Agent or Configure custom Azure DevOps agent with required tools as described in “How to create a custom DevOPs agent on Azure ACI with Terraform : https://open.microsoft.com/2018/05/22/how-to-create-vsts-agent-azure-aci-terraform/

 Service Principal with access to the Subscription